 The EU Taxonomy is a classification system down laid in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be with aligned Taxonomy or not.
+That Regulation does not lay down a list of sustainable socially economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.